Freezing Peppers from the Garden, 5.0 out of 5 based on 1 rating

 1. Wash your peppers as soon as you pick them.
 Let them dry overnight in an open container.
 You want to eliminate as much moisture on outsides as possible.

 2. Don’t chop them up.
 Keeping them whole preserves them longer.
 As you take them out, chop them while they are frozen.
 They aren’t that hard, a serrated knife will do the trick.
-But watch where the frozen end pieces fly, those little suckers take off!

 3. Don’t be afraid to put quite a few in a freezer bag.
 If they are dry, they shouldn’t stick together.